Janelle888/osticket-prereqs/README.md

 </p>
 <p>
 In this window click on the box next to IIS(Internet information Services ), now expand this category by clicking the plus next to it.
-Go to World Wide Web Services and expand this category, then go to Application Development Features and turn on CGI after turning that on minimize this category and open Common HTTP Features.
-In Common HTTP Features click the two unchecked boxes HTTP Redirection and WebDAV Publishing.
+Go to "World Wide Web Services" and expand this category, then go to "Application Development Features" and turn on "CGI" after turning that on minimize this category and open "Common HTTP Features".
+In "Common HTTP Features" click the two unchecked boxes "HTTP Redirection" and "WebDAV Publishing".
 </p>
 <br />